IUDataStructuresCourse/average-rainfall/README.md

    indicating the end of the data of interest.
 Output the average of the non-negative values in the sequence up to the first -999 (if it shows up).
 There may be negative numbers other than -999 in the sequence.
+Test your program on diverse inputs that exercise the different parts of your code and fix the bugs that you find.
    Turn in your program by using git to do a commit and push on your version of this repository.
 Verify on github.com that the push was successfull and contains your working program.